 Adjacent to the Hudson River, the Mid-Hudson Children’s Museum is the only children’s museum in the Hudson Valley between New York City and Albany, the state capital, and is a perfect destination for families with young children to spend a day.

 The Museum’s three pillars of focus–school readiness, wellness, and community building–are emphasized with their exhibits on early literacy and STEM learning, as well as arts, health, and its local community.

-And if you happen to visit the Mid-Hudson Children’s Museum on a Monday afternoon between June and September, you can’t miss the Poughkeepsie Waterfront Market.
+And if you happen to visit the Mid-Hudson Discovery Museum on a Monday afternoon between June and September, you can’t miss the Poughkeepsie Waterfront Market.

-Things to do near Poughkeepsie
+Best Things to do near Poughkeepsie

-Visit the Franklin D. Roosevelt Presidential Library and Museum
+9. Visit the Franklin D. Roosevelt Presidential Library and Museum

 Fun Facts about Franklin D. Roosevelt: